-The forestry forest schools, i.e. service providers providing so-called forest pedagogical programmes maintained by the forestries, are also operated as part of the programme.
+• Forest schools maintained by forestry, i.e. service providers providing so-called forest pedagogical programmes maintained by the forestry farms, are also operated by the programme.
 The environmental education classes conducted at the forestry forest schools primarily focus on objectively conveying forest and forestry related topics from several points of view.
 The genuineness of the classes is principally attributable to the fact that the forestry shows, demonstrates the forest and forestry conducted on its own plant site.
 Currently there are nearly fifty such service units operating in the country.
-For the purpose of emphasising the importance of forest pedagogical services and establishing the quality guarantees of the service, the National Forestry Association operates its own qualification system under the professional auspices of the ministry responsible for rural development.
+For the purpose of emphasising the importance of forest pedagogical services and establishing the quality guarantees of the service, the National Forestry Association operates its own qualification system under the professional auspices of the Ministry responsible for agriculture.

-Hungary joined the GLOBE (Global Learning and Observation to Benefit the Environment) Environmental Education Programme in 1999.
-At present, 29 secondary schools participate in the ongoing international activities of the programme.
+• Hungary joined the GLOBE (Global Learning and Observation to Benefit the Environment) Environmental Education Programme in 1999.
+At present 29 secondary schools participate in the ongoing international activities of the programme.
 Among the 18 thousand GLOBE schools in 110 countries around the world, six Hungarian secondary schools are ranked among the first 12 schools in the international ranking.
-Each year the schools participating in the programme receive funding by tender for the operation of the programme, with financial support provided by the ministry responsible for education and professional support provided by the ministry responsible for the environment.
+Each year the schools participating in the programme receive funding by tender for the operation of the programme, with financial support provided by the Ministry responsible for education and professional support provided by the Ministry responsible for the environment.
 The National Base School of the GLOBE programme coordinates the tender.
-The implementation of the programme is supported by the national coordinator of the GLOBE programme, with financial support provided by the ministry responsible for education.
+The implementation of the programme is supported by the national coordinator of the GLOBE programme, with financial support provided by the Ministry responsible for education.

-The BISEL programme aims at implementing the so-called International Network National Programme: the supply of professional material, equipment and methods used for the biological analysis of water quality.
-The ministries responsible for education and the environment are jointly responsible for maintaining the website and organising the internet competition, summer camp and the continuing training of teachers.
+• The BISEL programme aims at implementing the so-called International Network National Programme: the supply of professional material, equipment and methods used for the biological analysis of water quality.
+In order to re-launch, maintain and develop the program, a joint agreement was signed between new partners, the Ministry of Agriculture, the Herman Ottó Institute, the Hungarian Agricultural Museum and Library and the Duna-Ipoly National Park Directorate.
+The program’s website was renewed through which any Hungarian high school may join the program.

-The ministry responsible for the environment also aims at developing the professional background to environment and nature related talent development, academic competitions, quizzes, the advancement of professional criteria, compilation of the topics and exercises of competitions and the representation of the ministry.
+• The aim of Ministry responsible for environmental protection is talent awareness in terms of environment and nature, academic competitions, developing professional content of contests, validation of professional aspect, compilation of tasks and thematic of the competition and representation of the Ministry.

-Several thousand students, 1,000 teachers participated in the national academic competitions, such as the Kaán Károly Nature and Environment Knowledge Competition, Bugát Pál National Secondary School Nature Knowledge Competition, Kitaibel Pál National Biology and Environmental Protection Competition, competitions of the Hungarian Scientific Society.
+• Several thousand students, 1,000 teachers participated in the national academic competitions, such as the Kaán Károly Nature and Environment Knowledge Competition, Bugát Pál National Secondary School Nature Knowledge Competition, Kitaibel Pál National Biology and Environmental Protection Competition, competitions of the Hungarian Scientific Society.
 Hungarian language schools participate in the Sajó Károly Carpathian Basin Environmental Team Competition.

-Each year the National Labour Office organises an environmental training conference for the managers and staff of vocational training institutions.
+• Each year the National Employment Service organises an environmental training conference for the managers and staff of vocational training institutions.

+Problems reported by environmental- and nature protection civil organizations:

+KOKOSZ has carried out the duties of the National Source Centre in broadening both “Networks”.
+With the above-mentioned Swiss tender, OFI had one goal: to increase the number of members.
+Network development was not on the table.
+Kindergartens and schools were only burdened by more and more duties.
+The system nowadays is very diluted.
+For example there is an institution that didn’t even know about applying for the title (and it won).
+Both systems lack any kind of control.

 (b) Environmental and water management professional training